rastapasta/pokemon-go-mitm/README.md

     openssl rsa -in .http-mitm-proxy/keys/ca.private.key -pubout > .http-mitm-proxy/keys/ca.public.key
     openssl req -x509 -new -nodes -key .http-mitm-proxy/keys/ca.private.key -days 1024 -out .http-mitm-proxy/certs/ca.pem -subj "/C=US/ST=Utah/L=Provo/O=PokemonCA/CN=example.com"
     ```

-  * Install the generated certificate
+* Install the generated certificate on your mobile

   * All systems (besides Android N)
     * Copy the generated `.http-mitm-proxy/certs/ca.pem` to your mobile

   * Android N
     * Convert the CA certificate
     ```
     openssl x509 -outform der -in .http-mitm-proxy/certs/ca.pem -out ca.crt
     ```
     * Copy the generated `ca.crt` to your mobile

   * Add the certificate to the "trusted certificates" of your mobile

-* Setup your connection to use your machine as a proxy (default port is 8081)
+* Setup your mobile's connection to use your machine as a proxy (default port is 8081)
 * Enjoy :)

 ## How to code it?